Blockchain-Technology-Lab/consensus-decentralization/README.md

 - `legal_links` refers to well-known links between pools (e.g., owned by the same company)
 - `coinbase_address_links` refers to pools with shared coinbase addresses (i.e., two blocks created by the pools with common coinbase addresses)
 - `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter (to claim a block as being mined by the pool)

+### Data Mapping

+Create a mapping in the `mappings` folder, or reuse an existing one.

+The mapping should define a function `process` that takes as inputs:
+- the full path of the project's directory
+- the parsed data (structured as above)
+- a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,

+The function returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of the form `Entity,Resources` of the distribution of resources to entities in the defined time period.

 ## Example data